SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 export default Root;
 ```
 If you re-run the tests they should all pass now.
-Stick to using `shallow` as
-much as you possibly can in your tests.
-Occasionally it's not possible
-though.
-For example, if you need to test the React lifecycle methods then you
-need the component to actually mount.

 There was a lot of duplication in our tests so lets go back and do some
 refactoring.
-Since we're never passing any props to the `Root` and therefore
+Since we're never passing any props to the `Root`, we can just
-have no tests that are dependant on them we can just shallow render the
-component once and then make all our assertions.
+shallow render it once and then make all our assertions.
 Often times I find myself
 wrapping a section of tests in sub describe blocks that pass in a certain set of
-props and then make a bunch of assertions.
+props and then make a bunch of assertions given those props.

 ```javascript
 describe('(Container) Root', () => {